shafique18/TemplateMatching/README.md

 ## Beginner.ipynb || Expert.ipynb

-### Sklearn based fast, normalized cross-correlation
+### Sklearn based fast, normalized cross-correlation in images
 Here I have tried using Sklearn based fast, normalized cross-correlation method to match Template images with test image.
 This approach able to find almost all images separately differentiatied by rectangular red boxes.